DistributedSky/video_stream/README.md

 The aim of this is a spawn `streamer` (the executable that stream video) according to smart contract logic.
 The code works with [Streaming.sol][1].

+> For deploying smart contracts you can use [Aira deploy script]

 The `streamer` is any bynary with two args:

  - video device (e.g. `/dev/video0`)